History of the Port Adelaide Football Club

 The history of Port Adelaide Football Club dates back to its founding on 12 May 1870.
 Since the club's first game on 24 May 1870, it has won 36 SANFL premierships, including six in a row.
-The club also won the Champions of Australia competition on a record four occasions.
+The club also won this competition on a record four occasions.

 1870–1876: Early years

 By the late 1860s Port Adelaide's river traffic was growing rapidly.
 The increasing economic activity around the waterways ultimately resulted in a meeting being organised by young Port Adelaide locals John Rann, Richard Leicester and George Ireland with the intention to form a sporting club to benefit the growing number of workers associated with the wharves and surrounding industries.
 As a result of their meeting the Port Adelaide Football Club was established on 12 May 1870 as part of a joint Australian football and cricket club.
 The club's first training session taking place two days later.
 It played its first match against a team called the "Young Australians" on 30 July 1870.
-The club's first home match was played on August 20 at Buck's Flat, a property owned by the family of club president John Hart in Glanville.
+The club's first home match was played on 20 August at Buck's Flat, a property owned by the family of club president John Hart in Glanville.
 Football in South Australia at this stage was yet to be organised by a single body and as a result there were several sets of rules in use across the state.
 The last game of the club's first season was played in front of a crowd of 600 people with The Port Artillery Band playing live music throughout the October afternoon and John Wald the only player to score a major.
 The first few seasons consisted of games generally restricted to the old Adelaide and Kensington Football Clubs.
 Matches against Victorian, Woodville, Wilunga, Prince Alfred and St Peters recorded by 1873.
 In 1876 two local South Adelaide clubs merged to form the modern day club with the first recorded match between the two clubs taking place on 1 July at Glanville Hall Estate.
 South Adelaide would win one goal to nil.